hanicinecm/pygmol/docs/doc_plasma_parameters.rst

 of the abstraction itself, or to see the annotated example_plasma_parameters_ for a pulsed micro-jet plasma in Argon/Oxygen mixture, based on Turner [1]_.

-One thing needs to be mention in front: It would be very impractical for each model run to *actually* define a new concrete subclass of the ``PlasmaParameters`` ABC and passing its instance into global model.
+One thing should be mention up front: It would be very impractical for each model run to *actually* define a new concrete subclass of the ``PlasmaParameters`` ABC and passing its instance into global model.
 Instead, a simple ``dict`` can be used mirroring exactly the ABC's interface.
 The ``PlasmaParameters`` abstraction is there mostly to formally